Back to blog

 • Plan your team's capacity

-Bonsai allows your plans your team's capacity efficiently.
-This helps in distributing tasks and projects according to the team’s real capacity and not overloading them.
-By integrating time tracking with resource planning, Bonsai provides insights into how resources are allocated and utilized.
+Bonsai helps you plan your team's capacity efficiently.
+This enables task and project distribution based on real capacity, avoiding overload.
+By integrating time tracking with resource planning, Bonsai provides insights into resource allocation and utilization.

 Link to Resourcing